vis4/datawrapper-d3-bubble-chart/readme.md

 The other thing we change is the data.
 In our case we don't need to load an external JSON file so we don't need to wrap the visualization code inside a ``d3.json`` call.
 Also we don't use the ``d3.scale.category10`` palette yet as all our circles will have the same color.

 The full code at this point [can be found here](https://github.com/datawrapper/tutorial-visualization/blob/4fcdffc8b8b83b618a27970b4437f22b64fea6bf/d3-bubble-chart/static/bubble-chart.js).
 However, if we test the chart in Datawrapper we will experience an error saying: *Uncaught ReferenceError: d3 is not defined*.
-Of course we need to tell Datawrapper that our visualization depends on the third-party library D3.js.
+Obviously we yet need to tell Datawrapper that our visualization depends on the third-party library D3.js.

 ### Declaring dependencies to third-party libraries